smriti999/Portfolio-UID-c7466815-/Task2/README.md

 Usage

-Ensure you have Python installed on your system.
-The script is executed from the command line and takes a log file path as an argument.

-python cat_shelter.py <log_file_path>
+-Ensure you have Python installed on your system.
+The script is executed from the command line and takes a log file path as an argument. python cat_shelter.py <log_file_path>

 Example

-python cat_shelter.py shelter_2023-08-25.log
+-python cat_shelter.py shelter_2023-08-25.log

 Log File Format
 The log file should adhere to the following format, with each line representing a cat activity:

 sql